A brick wall that needs cleaning

 Aesthetic appeal

-Let's not forget that nobody wants to have an ugly home.
-Curb appeal is also essential if you plan on selling up and moving on - after all, some homebuyers value this over anything else.
+Let’s not forget that nobody wants to have an ugly home.
+Curb appeal is also essential if you plan on selling up and moving on.
+According to Martha Stewart, some homebuyers value curb appeal over anything else.

 Ageing and dirty bricks might not seem like a big deal, but simple cleaning is essentially a facelift for your building’s exterior.